When in life is a person's sexual orientation

 They often feel like a man trapped in a female body, or vice-versa.
 This is an

-The American Psychiatric Association's DSM-1V-TR manual of
+The American Psychiatric Association's DSM-IV-TR manual of

 diagnostic criteria for mental illnesses and disorders lists criteria for

-identifying GID in children.
-They note that:
+identifying gender dysphoria in children.
+They noted that:

 "Only a very small number of children with Gender Identity Disorder